 Dave Tunink, Game and Parks Commission, (402) 471-5553

-Health Alert Issued for Johnson Lake; Alert Continues At Swan Creek Lake 5A
+Health Alert Issued for Willow Creek Lake in Pierce County

-Samples taken earlier this week at Johnson Lake were above the state’s health alert threshold of 20 parts per billion (ppb) of total Microcystins (a toxin released by certain strains of blue-green algae).
-Although levels were below the threshold at Swan Creek Lake 5A this week, a health alert remains in effect.
-Lakes that are on health alert must have two consecutive weeks of readings below 20 ppb before the alert is removed.
+Samples taken earlier this week at Willow Creek Lake were above the state’s health alert threshold of 20 parts per billion (ppb) of total Microcystins (a toxin released by certain strains of blue-green algae.)
+The alert will continue at the lake for at least two more weeks, because lakes that are on health alert must have two consecutive weeks of readings below the threshold before the alert is discontinued.

 (For more information about potential health effects of toxic blue-green algae, what to look for, and steps to avoid exposure, please refer to the attached Fact Sheet.)